Keisuke-Sano/gym-rotor-modularRL/README.md

 ### ***Learn by Doing***

 OpenAI Gym environments for quadrotor UAV control.
-This repository implements both **monolithic** and **modular** reinforcement learning (RL) frameworks for the low-level control of a quadrotor unmanned aerial vehicles.
+This repository implements both **monolithic** and **modular** reinforcement learning (RL) frameworks for the low-level control of a quadrotor unmanned aerial vehicle.
 A detailed explanation of these concepts can be found in [this YouTube video](https://www.youtube.com/watch?v=-NQ6oRsdWgI).
 To better understand **What Deep RL Do**, see [OpenAI Spinning UP](https://spinningup.openai.com/en/latest/index.html).

 <img src="articles/sim_env.png" width=70%>

 ## Installation
 ### Requirements